opendevstack/opendevstack.github.io/doc/development-guide.md

 need to cherry-pick (and adapt) your changes to a branch based on latest master in order to have it merged.

+Make sure that you link the pull request to the issue you opened earlier, either by pointing to it in your commit message(s) or by adding the link into the PR description.

 In general, to get your changes approved by core members of OpenDevStack, please ensure the following:

-* Before you make a bigger change, open a ticket first and discuss what you want to do before you actually do it.
-E.g. explain why this change is necessary / benefitial.
+* You must open an issue first.
+The bigger the change, the better explain why this change is necessary / benefitial.
 * Ensure to follow the guide above - branches containing unrelated commits or features targeting release branches etc. will not be approved.
 * Adhere to the relevant coding standard: